2020–21 United States Senate special election in Georgia

 The 2020–21 United States Senate special election in Georgia was held on November 3, 2020, and on January 5, 2021 (as a runoff), to elect the Class III member of the United States Senate to represent the State of Georgia.
 Democrat Raphael Warnock defeated appointed incumbent Republican Kelly Loeffler.
 The first round of the election was held on November 3, 2020; however, no candidate received a majority of the vote, so the top two candidates—Warnock and Loeffler—advanced to a runoff on January 5, 2021, which Warnock won narrowly.

-The special election was prompted by Georgia Governor Brian Kemp’s appointment of Loeffler as the interim replacement for Republican Class III Senator Johnny Isakson, who resigned in December 2019.
-The winner of this election would serve a shortened term concluding on January 3, 2023.
-An election to serve a full six-year term was set for November 8, 2022.
+The special election was prompted by the December 2019 resignation of Johnny Isakson.
+Georgia governor Brian Kemp appointed Loeffler as the interim replacement pending the special election.

-In accordance with Georgia law, no primary election took place for the special election; all candidates, regardless of party, were placed on the same ballot (known as a nonpartisan blanket primary, or "jungle primary"), and the election was held on November 3, 2020.
+Under Georgia law, no primary election took place for the special election; all candidates, regardless of party, were placed on the same ballot (known as a nonpartisan blanket primary, or "jungle primary"), and the election was held on November 3, 2020.
 Warnock received the most votes with 32.9%, and Loeffler came in second with 25.9%.
-As no candidate received more than 50% of the vote, the top two candidates advanced to a runoff election on January 5, 2021.
+No candidate received more than 50% of the vote, so the top two candidates advanced to a runoff election on January 5, 2021.